kuhumcst/texton/INSTALL.md

 ### Lapos

-An executable `lapos' is in the texton-bin repository.
+An executable 'lapos' is in the texton-bin repository.
 If that executable does not work, try to build it from source.
 See below.

 ### LibreOffice (soffice)